nordael/mosaico/README.md

 # mosaico
-A C project of a program that builds a mosaic picture (in .ppm) of a image using small pieces of a .ppm image collection.
+A project build in C language which creates a mosaic picture from an PPM image using small colection of other PPM images, aka tiles.
+You must inform your own colection of tiles or have a ./tiles/ directory in you current folder